Bubble Boy (film)

 Bubble Boy is a 2001 American comedy film starring Jake Gyllenhaal in the title role.
 Written by Cinco Paul and Ken Daurio, and directed by Blair Hayes (in his feature directorial debut), it was inspired by the 1976 film The Boy in the Plastic Bubble.
 The story follows Jimmy (Gyllenhaal), a young man born without an immune system who has lived in a sterilized dome since childhood.
 He ventures outside his home for the first time to stop the wedding of his crush Chloe (Marley Shelton), after she is revealed to have mutual feelings for him.
 Swoosie Kurtz, Danny Trejo, and John Carroll Lynch also star.

-Bubble Boy was released on August 24, 2001, and underperformed at the box office.
-It received mixed reviews, with criticism primarily aimed at the film's humor, although Gyllenhaal received praise for his performance.
+Bubble Boy was released on August 24, 2001, and it received mixed reviews from critic and was a box office failure.
+But starting in its home video release (and later on in its television airings and later home video and subsequent digital streaming releases), it became a "cult comedy classic".
 A musical adaptation, written by the same authors, was first performed in 2008.